Using the location condition in a Conditional Access policy

 The location is determined by the public IP address a client provides to Azure Active Directory or GPS coordinates provided by the Microsoft Authenticator app.
 Conditional Access policies by default apply to all IPv4 and IPv6 addresses.

-Locations are designated in the Azure portal under Azure Active Directory > Security > Conditional Access > Named locations.
+Locations are named in the Azure portal under Azure Active Directory > Security > Conditional Access > Named locations.
 These named network locations may include locations like an organization's headquarters network ranges, VPN network ranges, or ranges that you wish to block.
 Named locations can be defined by IPv4/IPv6 address ranges or by countries.

 IP address ranges